ariejdl/SDL.jl/README.md

 sdl_gl_swapbuffers
 ```

-See the Examples directory for translations of sixteen NeHe tutorials into
+See the Examples/NeHe directory for translations of sixteen NeHe tutorials into
 Julia-SDL.

 Have fun!